 Extinct Marine Reptiles

-Click on any of the pics or names above to learn specifically about that particular marine reptile.
+Click on any of the pictures or names above to learn specifically about that particular marine reptile.

 From a very old era to the present day different marine reptiles were known to have disappeared.
 A lot of animals and plants were known to have lived during the Mesozoic era along with dinosaurs.
 Some of these reptiles were intimately related to dinosaurs like pterosaurs, but these were not dinosaurs.